adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		};
 	}

 For browsers that provide `Object.create`, the ES5 features can be used reliably.
 But, and here is the interesting bit, what about browsers that don't provide `Object.create`?
-Nothing: the browser doesn't cut the mustard, because the feature detection doesn't pass.
+Nothing!
+The browser doesn't cut the mustard, because the feature detection doesn't pass.
 The user won't get the enhanced experience.
 This is Progressive Enhancement at its best.
 There is absolutely nothing wrong with that.
 For completeness the code for the calling application is provided below:

 	if(lib.createObject) {